-Since standard homeowners insurance doesn’t cover flooding, it’s important to consider separate protection against floods and rising water caused by hurricanes, tropical storms, heavy rains and other causes.
+Since most standard homeowners insurance policies do not cover flooding, it’s important to consider purchasing separate protection against flood and rising water caused by hurricanes, tropical storms, heavy rains and other causes.

 In 1968, Congress created the National Flood Insurance Program (NFIP) to help provide a means for property owners to financially protect themselves.
 The NFIP offers flood insurance to homeowners, renters, and business owners if their community participates in the NFIP.
 Participating communities agree to adopt and enforce ordinances that meet or exceed FEMA requirements to reduce the risk of flooding.
 Find out more about the NFIP and how it can help you protect yourself.

 Flood insurance protects two types of insurable property: building coverage, which protects the physical structure and improvements, and contents coverage, which protects the possessions inside that building.
 Neither of these covers the land that the building and contents occupy.